Tsst: Plot

-Eric Cartman and his mother, Liane, are summoned to school counselor Mr. Mackey, in regard to Cartman forcing a student into a Saw-esque situation for mocking his weight by handcuffing his leg to a flagpole and telling him that he had poisoned his lunch milk and that the only way he could get to the antidote would be to saw through his leg using a hacksaw.
-Liane admits that she cannot control Cartman anymore and, taking Mackey's suggestions, she turns to Nanny 911 and Supernanny.
-However, their attempts to change Cartman's behavior are unsuccessful; Cartman psychologically harasses Stella Reid about her decision to not have children when she takes away his Xbox, and Jo Frost ends up in a mental hospital, sobbing and eating her own excrement while shouting "It's from Hell!".
+Mentally deranged Eric Cartman and his mother, Liane, are summoned to school counselor Mr. Mackey, in regard to Cartman forcing a student into a Saw-esque situation for mocking his weight by handcuffing his leg to a flagpole and telling him that he had poisoned his lunch milk and that the only way he could get to the antidote would be to saw through his leg using a hacksaw, which kills them.
+Liane admits that she cannot control Cartman anymore due to his severe and untreated behaviour disorder, taking Mackey's suggestions, she turns to Nanny 911 and Supernanny.
+However, their attempts to change Cartman's behavior are unsuccessful; Cartman psychologically harasses Stella Reid about her decision to not have children when she takes away his Xbox, and Jo Frost, having been driven insane by Cartman’s evil, ends up in a mental hospital, sobbing and eating her own excrement while shouting "It's from Hell!".

-Desperate, Liane turns to Cesar Millan, the Dog Whisperer.
-Instead of treating Cartman as a human child, Millan provides dog training techniques which prove highly effective for Liane, leaving Cartman intensely frustrated.
+Desperate, Liane turns to Mexican Psychiatrist Cesar Millan, who is professionally known as the Dog Whisperer.
+Instead of treating Cartman as a human child, Millan provides dog training techniques known as ABA Therapy which prove highly effective, leaving Cartman intensely frustrated, but his condition improves.
 Even when Cartman runs away, none of his friends or classmates want to take him in, forcing him to return home after spending a rainy night in a dark alley.
 Cartman's behavior improves after a while, although he feels he cannot control his actions.
 As Liane enjoys her more flexible lifestyle, Cartman plots to kill his mother.
-When his friends refuse to help Cartman, he goes to kill her while she's asleep, but his inner conscience convinces him that he does not have the right to kill her, and passes out due to emotional exhaustion.
+When his friends, who are sick of his antics, refuse to help Cartman, he goes to kill her while she's asleep, but his inner conscience reminds him that he does not have the right to kill her, and passes out due to emotional exhaustion.

-With Cartman's behavior in check, Millan returns for a final visit.
+With Cartman's behaviour in check and his disorder seemingly cured, Millan returns for a final visit.
 Liane thanks and invites him on an outing, which he declines because he sees her as a client, not a friend.
 Dismayed at being turned down, Liane asks her son (who was previously her friend) to join her on the outing.
-After he refuses, she persuades Cartman to spend time with her, saying he can have anything he wishes; this makes Cartman return to his spoiled behavior as the episode ends with a shot of him having an unsettling smile on his face, while ominous music is heard playing.
+After he refuses, she persuades Cartman to spend time with her, saying he can have anything he wishes; this causes Cartman’s behavioural disorder to return as the episode ends with a shot of him having an unsettling smile on his face, while ominous music is heard playing.